Introduction

 CSC #3: Data Protection

 A malicious adversary could try to extract information from the filesystem by demounting the flash memory and accessing it through a flash reader device.
-The Axis device is capable to protect the filesystem against this malicious exfiltration of information and configuration tampering in case physical access to the Axis device is achieved and/or the Axis device is stolen.
+However, the Axis device can protect the filesystem against malicious data exfiltration and configuration tampering in the event of someone gaining physical access to or stealing it.
 When the Axis device is powered off, the information on the filesystem is AES-XTS-Plain64 256bit encrypted.
 During the secure boot process, the read-write filesystem is decrypted and can be mounted and used by the Axis device.

-For more information, please read the Axis Edge Vault white paper.
+For more information, see the white paper Axis Edge Vault.

 HTTPS enabled